xvenc/bp-theses/README.md

 Commands:
-    --help          Show this help message and exists --submit	    Submit file or whole directory to tria.ge options for submit:
+    --help          Show this help message and exists --submit	    Submit file or whole directory to tria.ge Options for submit:
         -d	Specifies directory with malware samples.
 (Can't combine with -f) -f	Specifies one malware sample.
 (Can't combine with -d) -o	Specifies output directory name for dowloaded pcaps

-    --download	    Download all files from specified report directory options for download:
+    --download	    Download all files from specified report directory Options for download:
-        -f	Specifies one folder with report files.
+        -d	Specifies one folder with report files.
+Folder mustn't contain other folders.
         -o	Specifies output directory name for dowloaded pcaps

-    --get	Downloads n malware samples of specified family options for get:
+    --get	Downloads n malware samples of specified family Options for get:
         -m	Specifies malware family.
         -l	Specifies how many samples of given family we want.
         -d	Specifies output directory name for dowloaded samples --now Immediately after submit downloads pcap files.

-    --all	Downloads n malware samples of specified family and runs analysis and than stores the pcap files options for all:
+    --all	Downloads n malware samples of specified family and runs analysis and than stores the pcap files Options for all:
         -m	Specifies malware family.
 Or .txt file with malware family names each on new line of the file -l	Specifies how many samples of given family we want.
         -o	Specifies output directory name for dowloaded pcaps